haxsaw/actuator/README.md

 >>>
 ```

+This model will behave similarly to the MultiServer attribute in the previous model; that is, the cluster attribute can be treated like a dictionary and keys will cause a new instance of the MultiComponentGroup to be created.
 Note also that you can nest MultiComponents in MultiComponentGroups, and vice versa.

 #### Model references